10 Types of Hackers You Should Beware Of

 Gray Hat Hackers

 This is another group of hackers that fall between white and black hat hackers.
 Gray hat hackers don’t usually have the same malicious intentions as black hat hackers.
 However, they may not always follow the law.
-A gray hat hacker may discover a vulnerability in a company’s system and report it to the company.
-At the same time, they may choose to sell confidential information to third parties.

-One famous example of a gray hat hacker is George Hotz, also known as “Geohot.”
+One famous example of a grey hat hacker is George Hotz, also known as “Geohot.”
 Hotz gained fame for being the first person to unlock the iPhone.
 He has since used his skills to work as a cyber security researcher and start his own self-driving car company.

 Botnet Hackers